GabrielUBCO/COSC310_Group2/ReadMe.md

 RamsayBot will try to give a suitable response depending on what it predicts to be the topic of the question given.

+Features programmed in assignment 3:

+- GUI so user is typing into a nicer interface.
+GUI makes the chatbot more user friendly (easier to read, simple layout).
+For example, the user enters a question on one line, and the chatbot leaves a empty line between the question and the response to make it easier for the user to read the answer.
+The text is white on a dark background, which also enhances readibility.

+- Extra topic to agent's repertoire: Gordon Ramsay providing relationship advice.
+The original topic covers content about Gordon Ramsay's personal life and answers to some general questions.
+The new topic focuses on relationship advice; RamsayBot will answer user's questions about relationships by providing his own advice.
+For example, when the user asks for dating activities, RamsayBot recommends "Cooking for each other" or "Doing exercise together", activities which Gordon Ramsay himself would enjoy.

+- Feature that enables agent to give at least 5 different reasonable responses when user enters something outside the two topics.
+As we only have a limited set of questions, we included 5 different responses when the user enters something outside the two topics, informing the user to ask another question.
+This is to make the conversation as smooth and natural as possible.
+For example, we have included the following response when the user enters something outside the two topics: "Sorry, I am having some difficulty understanding that.
+Can you ask another question?"

+- Feature that enables agent to handle spelling mistakes of the words which agent should recognize.
+We have included a feature that enables the agent to provide a suitable response when the user types a question with spelling errors in it.
+This is to make the conversation as smooth and natural as possible.
+For example, when the user types "what si your favourit sport", the agent will recognize the spelling errors and provide the standard reply.

+- Feature that enables agent to recognize synonyms and handle them appropriately.
+We have included a feature that enables the agent to provide a suitable response when the user types a question using a synonym for any of the tags listed under topics.json.
+This is to make the conversation as smooth and natural as possible.
+For example, when the user asks "Should I prioritize my career or my relationship?" or "Should I prioritize my job or my relationship?", the agent will provide the same answer since 'career' and 'job' have the same meaning.

+- Feature that enables agent to have a conversation with another agent via sockets.
+As one of the goals of the assignment is for our chatbot to be able to have a conversation with another chatbot in class via sockets, we have included this feature into our chatbot.
+However, as we do not have access to any other chatbots from the class due to the current circumstances, we are unable to demonstrate this feature.